-Valuable information on pedagogy, helpfultips, and additional resources and policies are also provided on the Faculty Commons Teaching, iTech City Tech Online, and Open Lab Distance Education sites.
+Valuable information on pedagogy, helpful tips, and additional resources and policies are also provided on the Faculty Commons Teaching, and Open Lab Distance Education sites.

 I encourage you to promote a culture of active learning from the first class.
 Active learning is considered so critical for student success that our accreditor, MSCHE, specifically requires regular and substantive student-faculty interactions in online courses.